Vasak-OS/hydriam-data/README.md

-# Lynx menu
+# Hydriam

-Menu definitions for [LynxOS](https://os.lynx.net.ar/).
-Small modifications to improve the experience in LynxOS.
+Menu definitions for [VasakOS](https://os.vasak.net.ar/).
+Small modifications to improve the experience in Vasak.

 Forked from JADE.